 When you feel restless at the start of your meditation, take a few deep inhales, then expel the air quickly.
-After that, do a few round of diaphragm breathing before falling into a natural rhythm.
+After that, do a few rounds of diaphragm breathing before falling into a natural rhythm.

 What you really need to do is take your mind off whatever is bothering you.
 That is not always easy as troubling thoughts tend to boomerang back.
 If you know your mind is restless, set an intention to find peace and use that as your meditation.

 It is not a good idea to work on self-observation when you are troubled.
 Your ego will most likely get in the way and the solution you find may not be the best.
 Wait until your mind is calm and relaxed before attempting to resolve issues during meditation.